Why Good Study Skills are More Important Than Ever?

 A second reason why good study skills carry such importance is the value placed on good academics.
 This is quantifiable, since earnings fifteen years hence correlate with how well a student does in secondary school now.
 Since the mid-1990s, Americans’ earnings have greatly stratified.
 Greater skills and knowledge, typically measured by college success, have meant much higher starting salaries than lower skills and lower college success.

 The intangible value of study skills is how students FEEL at the beginning of a school week.
 Accomplished?
 Burdened?
 Confident?
 Distressed?
 Enthusiastic?
 Fearful? (and that’s just A – F).
 Students armed to get the most out of a class, make the most of their assigned papers, and do the best on their tests are more successful AND happier.
-Thus, as fervent as I am about SAT prep, I am more zealous about the need for students to learn good study skills.
+Thus, as fervent as we are about SAT prep, we are more zealous about the need for students to learn good study skills.

 We have created a course in Study Skills where we help students improve upon: